confluentinc/cp-docker-images/docs/quickstart.rst

     1000
     Processed a total of 1000 messages

   We've intentionally setup a slow consumer to consume at a rate of 1000 messages per second.
-After 15 seconds have passed, you should see monitoring activity reflected in the Control Center UI.
+You'll soon reach a steady state where the producer window shows an update every 10 seconds while the consumer window shows bursts of 1000 messages received every 1 second.
+The monitoring activity should appear in the Control Center UI after 15 to 30 seconds.
+If you don't see any activity, use the scaling selector in the upper left hand corner of the web page to select a smaller time window (the default is 4 hours, and you'll want to zoom in to a 10-minute scale).
 You will notice there will be moments where the bars are colored red to reflect the slow consumption of data.

   .. figure:: images/c3-quickstart-monitoring-data.png
    :scale: 50%